Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 A poorly designed one leaves teams guessing.

+Not every decision involving technology is architectural.

+A decision becomes architecturally significant when it creates long-term dependencies, affects multiple teams, changes important boundaries, introduces material risk, or constrains future choices.

+The governance mechanism should reflect the consequences of the decision, not simply the fact that technology is involved.

 ## Unclear Decision Rights Create Hidden Gates

 Organizations often claim to have autonomous teams.